 Audit Committee.
-Portsmouth is an unlisted company and smaller reporting company under SEC rules.
-The Company's Audit Committee is currently comprised of members Nance (Chairperson) and Love, each of whom are independent directors in accordance with Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Santa Fe is an unlisted company and smaller reporting company under SEC rules.
+The Company's Audit Committee is currently comprised of members Nance (Chairperson) and Love, each of whom are independent directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ, and as may be modified or supplemented.
 Each of these directors also meets the audit committee financial expert test based on their qualifications and business experience discussed above.
 The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: the financial reports provided by the Company to any governmental body or the public; the Company's system of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; and the Company's auditing, accounting and financial processes generally.
-The Audit Committee is responsible for the selection and retention of the 2016 fiscal year.
-The Company's Board of Directors has adopted a written charter for the Audit Committee, a copy of that written charter, as amended, is posted on the Portsmouth page of the InterGroup website www.intgla.com.
+The Audit Committee is responsible for the selection and retention of the Company's independent registered public accounting firm.
+The Audit Committee held four meetings during the 2016 fiscal year.

+The Company's Board of Directors has adopted a written charter for the Audit Committee, a copy of that written charter, as amended, is posted on the Santa Fe page of the InterGroup website www.intgla.com.